Creeslough explosion: 'These are the toughest of days' - priest

 In the coming days, this community will stand together again for its family, friends and loved ones.

-"We are beyond shock now," local man Eamonn McFadden tells BBC News NI.
+"We are beyond shock now," local man Eamonn McFadden told BBC News NI.

 "It is even harder at this stage to make any sense of it."

-St Michael's Church, a simple white place of worship, sits at the far end of the village, in the shadow of Muckish mountain, closest to the neighbouring town of Dunfanaghy.
+St Michael's church, a simple white place of worship, sits at one end of the village, in the shadow of Muckish mountain, closest to the neighbouring town of Dunfanaghy.

 At the other end of Creeslough's main street, a single Garda (Irish police officer) mans a cordon, diverting traffic away from the Applegreen service station, the site of Friday's explosion and subsequent rescue and recovery efforts.